Stratos® Winch Pro with Dyneema® offers unique benefits to the forestry industry

 In Austria, both the Archbishop office of Vienna and Ernsthof Forstverwaltung are among a growing number of forest holders who rely on fiber as opposed to steel wire ropes for reasons of ergonomics and safety.
 Between them, the two harvest around 25.000 m3 of timber annually and both are recipients of the prestigious State Award of Role Model Forest Management, granted by Austria’s Federal Ministry of Agriculture, Forestry, Environment and Water Management.

 The patented forestry ropes are manufactured by Teufelberger Company and marketed under the STRATOS® Winch Pro brand.
-To avoid the core rope that bears the traction force becoming frayed, particularly on rocky terrain, Teufelberger covers the Dyneema® core of its STRATOS® winch ropes with an especially tight Dyneema® braid.
-With this rope design, even the medium-sized 15 mm diameter STRATOS® Winch Pro rope (12 mm core + 3 mm mantle) is rated for a minimum break load of 16 tons and a splice resistance of 15 tons.
+To avoid the core rope that bears the traction force becoming frayed, particularly on rocky terrain, Teufelberger covers the Dyneema core of its STRATOS winch ropes with an especially tight Dyneema braid.
+With this rope design, even the medium-sized 15 mm diameter STRATOS Winch Pro rope (12 mm core + 3 mm mantle) is rated for a minimum break load of 160 kN and a splice resistance of 150 kN.

-When comparing same-strength ropes, a rope made with Dyneema® is up to 8 times lighter than steel wire and 30% lighter than one made with aramid.
+Dyneema is 15 times stronger by weight than quality steel and up to 40 percent stronger than aramid fibers.
 Its minimum break load excels that of steel wire and other synthetic fibers.
-Dyneema® floats on water, is resistant to moisture, UV irradiation and chemicals, and has been OEKO-TEX® certified.
+Dyneema floats on water, is resistant to moisture, UV irradiation and chemicals, and has been OEKO-TEX® certified.
 Its application potential is therefore more or less unlimited, including but not limited to: fine yarns for sporting goods as well as light body armor, winches and nautical ropes.